 fit-and-flare wedding dresses blog header image

-A Bride’s Guide to Fit-and-Flare Wedding Dresses
+A Bride’s Guide to Fit and Flare Wedding Dresses

-What is a Fit-and-Flare Wedding Dress
+What is a Fit and Flare Wedding Dress?

 These form-fitting wedding dresses hug the body’s natural curves, making it a style that truly works for every body type.
-Additionally, fit-and-flare bridal gowns come in a variety of fabrics – from satin to crepe to lace, offering brides endless style options.
+Additionally, fit and flare bridal gowns come in a variety of fabrics – from satin to crepe to lace, offering brides endless style options.

-Common Questions About Fit-and-Flare Wedding Dresses
+Common Questions About Fit and Flare Wedding Dresses

-Are fit-and-flare dresses a popular gown style among brides?
+Are fit and flare dresses a popular gown style among brides?

-Fit-and-flare wedding dresses have become increasingly popular in recent years.
+Fit and flare wedding dresses have become increasingly popular in recent years.
 Brides love their ability to accentuate curves and create a feminine, romantic look.

-How does a fit-and-flare wedding dress differ from other styles?
+How does a fit and flare wedding dress differ from other styles?

-The fit-and-flare category of wedding dresses features sub-category styles: Trumpet and Mermaid.
+The fit and flare category of wedding dresses features sub-category styles: Trumpet and Mermaid.
 These are important to note while shopping for a wedding dress, so brides can find the most flattering, comfortable fit.
 Trumpet wedding dresses typically flare at the thigh, while mermaid bridal gowns flare at or below the knee.

-Are fit-and-flare wedding dresses comfortable?
+Are fit and flare wedding dresses comfortable?

-Yes, fit-and-flare wedding dresses are comfortable.
-Some fit-and-flare wedding dresses may have a corset or boning in the bodice, which can feel more fitted.
+Yes, fit and flare wedding dresses are comfortable.
+Some fit and flare wedding dresses may have a corset or boning in the bodice, which can feel more fitted.
 However, many designers now use stretch fabrics and comfortable undergarments to make sure the dress is comfortable to wear all day.

-Are fit-and-flare wedding dresses made in plus size?
+Are fit and flare wedding dresses made in plus size?

-Key Features of Fit-and-Flare Bridal Gowns
+Key Features of Fit and Flare Bridal Gowns

 Fitted bodice and flared skirt